-Southern Konnevesi National Park is one of Finland’s 40 national parks open to everyone to explore on foot or by boat.
-We made a short trip to this new national park located in Konnevesi and Rautalampi in the Finnish lakeland.
+Southern Konnevesi National Park is one of Finland’s 40 national parks open to everyone to explore on foot – or by boat.
+We made a short 25 hour trip to this new fantastic national park located in the Finnish lakeland.

 My post shows you what you can do in Southern Konnevesi National Park and how you can get to the park.
 We were touring the park partly by boat but you can also reach many parts of the park by car.

 My dream has been to stay overnight in a national park and I now I’ve done that!
 In this place, far away from everything!
 I’ve spent a night in a Finnish national park.

 National Parks in Finland